 The ERA has the overall responsibility of regulating the electricity industry in the Cayman Islands in accordance with the ERA Law.
-The ERA oversees all licencees, establishes and enforces licence standards, enforces applicable environmental and performance standards, reviews the proposed RCAM, and sets the rate adjustment factors as appropriate.
+The ERA oversees all licensees, establishes and enforces licence standards, enforces applicable environmental and performance standards, reviews the proposed RCAM, and sets the rate adjustment factors as appropriate.

-The ERA also annually reviews and approves CUC's capital investment plan ("CIP").
-In 2010, the Company submitted the 2011-2015 CIP totalling approximately \$219 million.
-In March 2011, the ERA approved the \$134 million of proposed non-generation installation expenditures in the 2011-2015 CIP.
-CUC submitted its 2012-2016 CIP, totalling approximately \$192 million, during the fourth quarter of 2011 for ERA approval. \$131.0 million of the submission is proposed non-generation installation expenditures.
-Generation needs are subject to competitive bid process.
-The 2012- 2016 CIP has been prepared in line with the Certificate of Need that was filed with the ERA in November 2011 for 18 megawatts ("MW") of new generating capacity to be installed in either 2015 or 2016, contingent on growth over the next two years.
+The ERA also annually reviews and approves CUC's capital investment plan ("CIP"). \$122.0 million of proposed non-generation installation expenditures in the 2012-2016 CIP were approved by the ERA.
+The remaining \$62.0 million of the CIP relates to new generation installation which is subject to a competitive bid process and would only be incurred if CUC were the successful bidder.
+The 2012 - 2016 CIP has been prepared in line with the Certificate of Need that was filed with the ERA in November 2011 for 18 megawatts ("MW") of new generating capacity to be installed in 2014 and an additional 18 MW to be installed in either 2015 or 2016, contingent on growth over the next two years.

 A licence fee of 1%, payable to the Government, is charged on gross revenues, then prorated and applied only to customer billings with consumption over 1,000 kWh per month as a pass-through charge.
-In addition to the licence fee, a regulatory fee of $\frac{1}{2}$ of $\frac{1}{6}$ is charged on gross revenues, then prorated and applied only to customer billings with consumption over 1,000 kWh per month.
+In addition to the licence fee, a regulatory fee of $\frac{1}{2}$ of 1% is charged on gross revenues, then prorated and applied only to customer billings with consumption over 1,000 kWh per month.

 In the event of a natural disaster as defined in the T&D Licence, the actual increase in base rates will be capped for the year at 60% of the change in the Price Level Index and the difference between the calculated rate increase and the actual increase expressed as a percentage, shall be carried over and applied in addition to the normal RCAM adjustment in either of the two following years if the Company's RORB is below the target range.
 In the event of a disaster the Company would also write-off destroyed assets over the remaining life of the asset that existed at time of destruction.
 Z Factor rate changes will be required for insurance deductibles and other extraordinary expenses.
-A Z Factor is the amount, expressed in cents per kWh, approved by the ERA to recover the costs of items deemed to be outside of the constraints of the RCAM.
+A Z Factor is the amount, expressed in cents per kwh, approved by the ERA to recover the costs of items deemed to be outside of the constraints of the RCAM.